My good friend Dina sent me this article about a very crazy, irrational woman who does not value marriage at all.

 Good Lord.
 What have women come to under the influence of feminism?
 The feministy ones seem to place no value on what a married couple can do together.
 They place no value on the needs of children.
 Everything is about getting their own fulfillment through worldy “success” and experiences; traveling, feeling good and taking pointless risks.
 When I think of the men that these feministy women seem to really want (at least when they are in their teens, 20s and 30s) it really scares me.
 I used to think that most young, unmarried women were sensible and thought that being a wife and mother was a good way to make a difference.
 Now so many of them are influenced by feminism and they seem to be avoiding it in favor of making lots of money.
 As if that were an end in itself.

+And remember – LOTS OF WOMEN are buying books like hers, and Fifty Shades of Gray and Eat.
+Pray, Love and so on.
 What is so boring about marriage that women no longer find it fulfilling?
 I go to work every day and damned if I think that is more fulfilling that loving a wife and fathering children.
 I don’t think any man would think that.
 We work because that’s how we relate to our wives and children, by providing for them and leading them.
 And work is not meant to be fun or fulfilling.
 It’s WORK.
-Nowadays, I am seeing a lot of men who are interested in the idea of marriage and becoming a father.
-But I also see more and more women more interested in careers and travel than they are in marriage and becoming a mother.
-Men avoid women like that – we don’t want to be accessories to a self-centered career woman, we want a partnership and a home and children raised by a mother.